Berlin, 17 Jul 2018

 (a) submitting the Content to NOMAD and

-By uploading Content to NOMAD Submitter agrees to and grants third parties the right to use the Content on the basis of the Creative Commons Attribution 3.0 License.
+By uploading Content to NOMAD Submitter agrees to and grants third parties the right to use the open access Content on the basis of the Creative Commons Attribution 3.0 License.

 5.4 Scope of access

-At Submitter’s choice, Content may either be made available to all users (open access data) or be made available only to specific users (restricted data) including uploaders/right-holders and explicitly named users.
+At Submitter’s choice, Content may either be made available to all users (open access data) or be made available only to specific users (restricted data) including Submitters/right-holders and explicitly named users.

 Content, once uploaded, will be kept and made available for at least 10 years.
 Once uploaded, Submitter has no possibility to erase the Content but may only correct it by uploading a newer version that will be linked to the old one.